-- Update vSphere Namespaces (including Kubernetes upgrade).
+- Update vSphere Namespaces (including the Supervisor Cluster Kubernetes version).

-- Update Tanzu Kubernetes.
+- Update Tanzu Kubernetes Grid Service clusters.

-About Tanzu Kubernetes Cluster Updates
+About Tanzu Kubernetes Grid Service Cluster Updates

-When you update a Supervisor Cluster, the infrastructure components supporting the Tanzu Kubernetes clusters deployed to that Supervisor Cluster, such as the Tanzu Kubernetes Grid Service, are likewise updated.
-Each infrastructure update can include updates for services supporting the Tanzu Kubernetes Grid Service (CNI, CSI, CPI), and updated configuration settings for the control plane and worker nodes that can be applied to existing Tanzu Kubernetes clusters.
+When you update a Supervisor Cluster, the infrastructure components supporting the Tanzu Kubernetes Grid Service clusters deployed to that Supervisor Cluster, such as the Tanzu Kubernetes Grid Service, are likewise updated.
+Each infrastructure update can include updates for services supporting the Tanzu Kubernetes Grid Service (CNI, CSI, CPI), and updated configuration settings for the control plane and worker nodes that can be applied to existing Tanzu Kubernetes Grid Service clusters.
 To ensure that your configuration meets compatibility requirements, vSphere with Tanzu performs pre-checks during rolling update and enforces compliance.

 The rolling update process for replacing the cluster nodes is similar to the rolling update of pods in a Kubernetes Deployment.
-There are two distinct controllers responsible for performing a rolling update of Tanzu Kubernetes clusters: the Add-ons Controller and the TanzuKubernetesCluster controller.
+There are two distinct controllers responsible for performing a rolling update of Tanzu Kubernetes Grid Service clusters: the Add-ons Controller and the TanzuKubernetesCluster controller.
 Within those two controllers there are three key stages to a rolling update: updating add-ons, updating the control plane, and updating the worker nodes.
 These stages occur in order, with pre-checks that prevent a step from beginning until the preceding step has sufficiently progressed.
 These steps might be skipped if they are determined to be unnecessary.
 For example, an update might only affect worker nodes and therefore not require any add-on or control plane updates.

 During the update process, the system adds a new cluster node, and waits for the node to come online with the target Kubernetes version.
 The system then marks the old node for deletion, moves to the next node, and repeats the process.
 The old node is not deleted until all pods are removed.
 For example, if a pod is defined with PodDisruptionBudgets that prevent a node from being fully drained, the node is cordoned off but is not removed until those pods can be evicted.
 The system upgrades all control plane nodes first, then worker nodes.
-During an update, the Tanzu Kubernetes cluster status changes to "updating".
-After the rolling update process completes, the Tanzu Kubernetes cluster status changes to "running".
+During an update, the Tanzu Kubernetes Grid Service cluster status changes to "updating".
+After the rolling update process completes, the Tanzu Kubernetes Grid Service cluster status changes to "running".

-Pods running on a Tanzu Kubernetes cluster that are not governed by a replication controller will be deleted during a Kubernetes version upgrade as part of the worker node drain during the Tanzu Kubernetes cluster update.
+Pods running on a Tanzu Kubernetes Grid Service cluster that are not governed by a replication controller will be deleted during a Kubernetes version upgrade as part of the worker node drain during the Tanzu Kubernetes Grid Service cluster update.
 This is true if the cluster update is triggered manually or automatically by a vSphere Namespaces update.
 Pods not governed by a replication controller include pods that are not created as part of a Deployment or ReplicaSet spec.
 Refer to the topic Pod Lifecycle: Pod lifetime in the Kubernetes documentation for more information.